-Adjust the driver's seat so that you can easily push the pedals all the way to the floor while keeping your knee(s) slightly bent ⇒ .
+- Adjust the driver's seat so that you can easily push the pedals all the way to the floor while keeping your knee(s) slightly bent ⇒ . - Adjust the angle of the seatback so that it is in an upright position so that your back comes in full contact with it when you drive. - Adjust the steering wheel so that there is a distance of at least 10 inches (25 cm) between the steering wheel and your breast bone ⇒ fig. 122.
+If not possible, see your authorized Audi dealership about adaptive equipment. - Adjust the steering wheel so that the steering wheel and airbag cover points at your chest and not at your face.

-- Adjust the angle of the seatback so that it is in an upright position so that your back comes in full contact with it when you drive. - Adjust the steering wheel so that there is a distance of at least 10 inches (25 cm) between the steering wheel and your breast bone fig. 124.
-If not possible, see your authorized Audi dealership about adaptive equipment. - Adjust the steering wheel so that the steering wheel and airbag cover points at your chest and not at your face. - Grasp the top of the steering wheel with your elbow(s) slightly bent. - Adjust the head restraint so that the upper edge is as even with the top of your head as possible but no lower than eye level and so that it is as close to the back of your head as possible fig. 125. - Fasten and wear safety belts correctly ⇒ page 139. - Always keep both feet in the footwell so that you are in control of the vehicle at all times.
+- Grasp the top of the steering wheel with your elbow(s) slightly bent. - Adjust the head restraint so the upper edge is as even as possible with the top of your head.
+If that is not possible, try to adjust the head restraint so that it is as close to this position as possible. - Fasten and wear safety belts correctly \Rightarrow page 139. - Always keep both feet in the footwell so that you are in control of the vehicle at all times.

-For detailed information on how to adjust the driver's seat, see \Rightarrow page 73, "Adjusting front seats manually" or \Rightarrow page 74, "Adjusting the power seat".
+For detailed information on how to adjust the driver's seat, see \Rightarrow page 74, "Adjusting front seats manually" or \Rightarrow page 75, "Adjusting the power seat".